zinengtang/DeCEMBERT/README.md

 ## Dense Captions Extraction Code

 Following the implementation of dense captioning aided pre-training, we pre-extract dense captions with the following code.
-We also adapt it to our implementation in this git repo under directory 'DenseCap'.

 Original Github Link: [Dense Captioning with Joint Inference and Visual Context](https://github.com/linjieyangsc/densecap) (pytorch reproduced)